Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase07.md

         - `[FILL HERE]` for a boolean variable
         - `[FILL HERE]` for stature
 - [ ] Store some data
-    - [ ] Create a table with arbitrary columns with data types you learned in previous section
+    - [ ] Create a table with arbitrary columns with data types you learned in the previous section
     - [ ] Insert some sample data into your table
     - [ ] Retrieve your data with different `SELECT` statements and different conditions
     - [ ] Try to change at least one of your table columns attributes using `ALTER` statement